-Once your eggs look like this TURN THE HEAT OFF!
+Once your eggs look like this turn off the heat!
 The warmth from the pan will continue to cook the eggs without overcooking them.

 Then season with salt, pepper, mozzarella or Swiss cheese and some freshly snipped chives.
 If you are growing your own herbs, plant "Flowering Chives" their blossoms are edible flowers and will add a nice touch to your finished plate.

 Then the secret to splitting open your biscuits is to use your hands to gently pull them apart where they want to split open.
 This will preserve the flakes!

 Resist the temptation to use a knife, you'll compress the flaky texture that way.
 Then spoon in the scrambled eggs and you'll have one decadent little breakfast treat that I promise will make someone's morning!